A few weeks back I've created a survey for developers. The idea was to test my 7 dev types and potentially uncover something new.

 This is the most interesting graph.

-The graph show identification of developers groups with each type.
+The graph shows the identification of developers groups with each type.
 At ** beta-tester** and celebrity types, we can see a decreasing trend.
 Special forces and pragmatist types identification grow as the developers get older.

 It was also interesting which types are complementary.
 The graph above visualizes top 4 type pairs.